philecker/philecker/README.md

 ### Hi there, I'm Phil 👋

-- 📅 I'm currently working with React & JavaScript
+- 📅 I like working with React & JavaScript
-- 🤓 I Enjoy tinkering with my HomeLab
+- 🤓 I enjoy tinkering with my HomeLab
 - 👯 I’m open to collaborating on any project
-- ⛳ Fun fact: I like to golf but I'm terrible
+- ⛳ Fun fact: I like to golf, but I'm terrible